 Whether you are a new manager or a senior manager, you are shooting yourself in the foot if these words ever come out of your mouth.

-    I want to talk to those of you who are managers, new managers, old managers, and a bad habit that some of you have.
-And let’s just put it into the into context, okay?
+I want to talk to those of you who are managers–new managers, is old managers and a bad habit that some of you have.
+Let’s just put it into context.

-    And what’s the message that you’re sending to your team or to executive leadership?
-And, you know, I’ll tell you what the message is.
-The message is, “I really don’t care.”
-I screwed up.
-I won’t take ownership of it.
-I won’t own up to my mistake.
-And I don’t really care.
+What’s the message that you’re sending to your team or to your executive leadership?
+I’ll tell you what the message is.
+The message is “I really don’t care.
+I screwed up and I won’t take ownership of it.
+I won’t own up to my mistakes and I don’t really care. ”

-    Now, the message to senior leadership is, “this guy’s a problem.”
+Now, for the message to senior leadership is, “this guy’s a problem.”
 That’s the way they see it.
-For your team.
-It’s, “Okay.
-This guy made a mistake, and he’s going to call us on our mistakes and he’s going to try and pinpoint us and that’s just the way he is.
-I’ll practice saying that for myself to folks.”
+For your team, it’s, “Okay.
+This guy made a mistake and he’s going to call us on our mistakes and he’s going to try and pinpoint us and that’s just the way he is?
+I’ll practice saying that for myself, too.”

-    When you’re in leadership, or you’re actually . . . when you’re in management (leadership knows better) when you’re in management and you say stuff like this, why don’t you just put a bullet in your foot, because you’ve caused yourself more headaches than you can imagine.
+Folks, when you’re in leadership . . .
+Actually, when your management (Leadership knows better), when you’re in management and you say stuff like this, why don’t you just put a bullet in your foot because you’ve caused yourself more headaches than you can imagine.
 Headaches in your relationship with the people you interact with at all levels.

 ABOUT JEFF ALTMAN, THE BIG GAME HUNTER

 Jeff Altman, The Big Game Hunter is a career and leadership coach who worked as a recruiter for more than 40 years.
 He is the host of “No BS Job Search Advice Radio,” the #1 podcast in iTunes for job search with more than 1300 episodes and his newest show, “No BS Coaching Advice.”
 He is a member of The Forbes Coaches Council.